Most Often Needed Radio Diagrams, Volume 1

 by Tino ZottolaBuilding your own vacuum tube guitar or bass amplifier from scratch is truly an exciting experience.
 This book describes the detailed construction of five vacuum tube amplifiers.

 by Kevin O'ConnorEvery part of your system contributes to your Ultimate Tone, so every part is important.
-TUT5 delineates, in clear language, the function of each electronic component in a circuit, and how alterations to the value of each part affect the final sound.
+The Ultimate Tone, Volume 5 delineates, in clear language, the function of each electronic component in a circuit, and how alterations to the value of each part affect the final sound.
 Gain stage voicing, interstage attenuator optimization, sustain restoration for clean and distorted tones, power amp and preamp "tone generators", simple boost pedals, amp selectors and power conditioners are all covered, with designs using off-the-shelf parts.
+Like TUT3, this is a "project book" presenting design challenges and solutions, with a diversity of tube and solid-state circuits for bass, guitar and keyboards.

 by Tino ZottolaThe follow up to Volume 1 in the series, covering more advanced amplifier construction projects for the experienced builder.
 Includes detailed plans for the following five classic tube amplifiers: